St Cuthbert's Society, Durham: Traditions

-The patron of the Society, St. Cuthbert, continues to be remembered annually, if somewhat incongruously for an ascetic, in The Feast, a traditional banquet held on or near St. Cuthbert's feast day of 20 March each year.
+The patron of the society, St. Cuthbert, continues to be remembered annually, if somewhat incongruously for an ascetic, in The Feast, a traditional banquet held on or near St. Cuthbert's feast day of 20 March each year.

-Another annual event is Cuths Day, a day of entertainment conducted on, off and in the River Wear, which curls around the foot of the bailey where the Society is based.
+Another annual event is Cuth's Day, a day of entertainment conducted on, off and in the River Wear, which curls around the foot of the bailey where the society is based.

-The surviving ‘Refounders’ of the Society hold a reunion weekend every September in college.
-The same weekend also hosts the Annual General Meeting of St Cuthbert's Association, the alumni organisation of the Society.
-In addition to this, the Founders of the Society are remembered at the annual Founders' Formal and past Presidents attend the President's Formal.
+The surviving ‘Refounders’ of the society hold a reunion weekend every September in college.
+The same weekend also hosts the Annual General Meeting of St Cuthbert's Association, the alumni organisation of the society.
+In addition to this, the founders of the society are remembered at the annual Founders' Formal and past Presidents attend the Presidents' Formal.

-Although the Bailey colleges are generally considered to be more traditional, St Cuthbert's Society generally employs a more informal approach; for example, unlike the other Bailey colleges its students no longer wear gowns except for congregation.

 St Cuthbert's also has a strong historical rivalry with nearby Hatfield College, which manifests itself in sports and other activities as well as singing songs (of varying degrees of offensiveness).
-There is a story that, in the 1960s, a group of Cuths students stole a lion statue from Hatfield and painted it to look like a tiger, to avoid arousing suspicion.
+There is a story that, in the 1960s, a group of Cuth's students stole a lion statue from Hatfield and painted it to look like a tiger, to avoid arousing suspicion.